cran-task-views/NumericalMathematics/NumericalMathematics.md

     manipulating quaternions and octonians (normed division algebras over the real numbers); quaternions can be useful for handling rotations in three-dimensional space.
--   `r pkg("clifford")` provides a suite of routines for arbitrary dimensional Clifford algebras and discusses special cases such as Lorentz transforms or quaternion multiplication.
 -   Packages `r pkg("RcppArmadillo")` and
     `r pkg("RcppEigen")` enable the integration of the C++ template libraries 'Armadillo' resp.
 'Eigen' for linear algebra